 You might also like to check out all 65 of my healthy snacks for more ideas!

-- In a food processor, add almonds and process until coarse flour (meal) texture (with bigger pieces is OK).
+- In a food processor, add almonds and process until coarse almond meal texture (bigger pieces are OK).
 Add dates and water, process until combined, pausing and scraping the walls if necessary.

-- Add cacao and protein powders, process until well combined, pausing and scraping the walls if necessary.
+- Add cacao powder, protein powder, and process until well combined, pausing and scraping the walls if necessary.
 Add chocolate chips and give a few pulses to distribute evenly.

 - Remove the blade.
 Using spatula scrape the dough off of the blade and walls pulling into one pile inside the food processor bowl.

 - Spread coconut flakes on a large plate.
 Using small cookie dough scoop, drop balls of dough onto it, cover with coconut flakes (from the plate) and gently roll around a bit.

 - Store: Refrigerate in an airtight container for up to 1 week or freeze for up to 3 months.

 - Medjool dates: You could use other date varieties if needed (soaked to soften) or a similar dried fruit like apricot or fig to sub some or all the Medjool dates.

 - Almonds: You could substitute the almonds for another nut like cashews, pecans or walnuts.
 For nut-free balls, try sunflower seeds instead.